Please follow the guidelines before, during, and after your procedure to ensure that your procedure & recovery goes smoothly:

 - If you wear contact lenses or glasses, bring a case for their safekeeping.
 We provide containers for removable dentures and bridgework.

 - Follow the pre-procedural instructions given to you by your physician’s office.
-Do not eat or drink anything the morning of the procedure unless directed by your physician.
+Do not eat anything after midnight, and do not have anything to drink four (4) hours prior to your arrival time except for any bowel preparation.
 Refrain from the use of mints, chewing gum or cigarettes.
 Failure to follow these instructions may result in the cancellation of your procedure.

 Day of Your Procedure